Table of Contents

-The larynx is an anatomically complex structure.
-It is helpful to recall the anatomy of the cervical area: The larynx is an anatomical-functional unit composed of important cartilages and muscles that build a barrier between the pharynx and the trachea, thus forming the transition from upper to lower airways.
-The epiglottis, being a kind of flexible cartilage cover, closes off the larynx from the esophagus whereby it prevents the aspiration of fluids or foods when swallowing.
+The larynx is an anatomically complex structure composed of important cartilages and muscles that constitute a barrier between the pharynx and the trachea, forming the transition from upper to lower airways.
+The epiglottis is a kind of flexible cartilage lid, which closes off the larynx from the esophagus to prevent the aspiration of fluids or foods when swallowing.

-However, if food happens to get past the larynx, the coughing reflex makes sure that the foreign material is catapulted out of the airways.
-The vocal folds (plicae vocales) build another closing mechanism on the inside of the laryngeal tube.
-They consist of two ‘sails’ of muscular and connective tissue that are fixated at two cartilages.
-The gap between them is called the glottis (rima glottis).
-If the glottis is completely closed, minimal to no air can pass through it.
+However, if food happens to enter the larynx, the coughing reflex ensures that the foreign material is catapulted out of the airways.
+The vocal folds represent another closing mechanism on the inside of the laryngeal tube.
+They consist of two ‘sails’ of muscular and connective tissue attached to the two cartilages separated by the glottis.
+Complete closure of the glottis allows minimal to no air passage.

-Closing the glottis and contracting the diaphragm and the abdominal muscles raise the intra-abdominal pressure, which makes the larynx play a functional role in the abdominal muscular pressure.
-Modulation of airflow via the glottis is important for phonation.
-Paralysis of the laryngeal muscles due to a lesion of the vagal nerve or its branches— superior laryngeal nerve and recurrent laryngeal nerve – can result in the incorrect or permanent closure of the glottis, which in turn leads to difficulty swallowing, hoarseness, or – when there are lesions on both sides – even respiratory distress.
-Innervation of the larynx is thus a very popular subject in medical exams.
+The closure of the glottis and contraction of the diaphragm and the abdominal muscles raise the intra-abdominal pressure, which facilitates laryngeal function in abdominal muscular pressure.
+Modulation of airflow via glottis is important for phonation.
+Paralysis of the laryngeal muscles due to a lesion of the vagal nerve or its branches— superior laryngeal nerve and recurrent laryngeal nerve—results in incorrect or permanent closure of the glottis, which in turn leads to difficulty swallowing, hoarseness, or when there are lesions bilaterally—even respiratory distress.
+Innervation of the larynx is thus a very popular topic in medical exams.

 Anatomical Composition of the Larynx

 In order to comprehend the anatomy of the larynx, one should definitely take a closer look at the respective images in the anatomical atlas.
-At straight head posture, the larynx is situated on the level of the fifth and sixth cervical vertebra, which is slightly higher in women and children.
-In the longitudinal axis, it is divided into three levels.
-This division is due to histological differences (different epithelia of the pharynx and tracheal area) and differences in anatomical structure.
-Knowing these three laryngeal levels is essential, not only for exam purposes but also to comprehend the location of laryngeal carcinomas in clinical practice.
+In the straight head posture, the larynx is situated at the level of the fifth and sixth cervical vertebrae, which is slightly higher in women and children.
+In the longitudinal axis, it is divided into three levels based on histological variation (different epithelia of the pharynx and trachea) and anatomical differences.
+Knowledge of these three laryngeal levels is essential to understand the location of laryngeal carcinomas in clinical practice.

-- Supraglottis: from the entrance to the larynx to the vestibular folds (plicae vestibulares)
+- Supraglottis extending from the entrance to the larynx to the vestibular folds (plicae vestibulares)

-- Glottis: from the vestibular folds to the vocal folds (plicae vocales)
+- Glottis spanning across the vestibular folds to the vocal folds (plicae vocales)

-- Subglottis: from the vocal folds to the lower margin of the cricoid cartilage
+- Subglottis extending from the vocal folds to the lower margin of the cricoid cartilage

-The cartilaginous frame of the larynx is structured in a complex manner.
-The following laryngeal cartilages can be found from top to bottom:
+The cartilage structure of the larynx is complex presenting from the top to bottom:

-- Thyroid cartilage (cartilago thyroidea): hyaline cartilage, looks like a shield, the anterior laryngeal prominence represents Adam’s apple.
-In men, it can be noticeable through the skin.
+- Thyroid cartilage is hyaline cartilage similar to a shield, with the anterior laryngeal prominence representing Adam’s apple.
+In men, it is clearly noticeable through the skin.

-- Cricoid cartilage (cartilago cricoidea): hyaline cartilage, it is shaped like a signet ring.
+- Cricoid cartilage is hyaline cartilage shaped like a signet ring.

-Through elastic ligaments, these three cartilages are connected to each other; to the tongue bone (os hyoideum) cranially, and to the trachea caudally.
+These three cartilages are connected to each other via elastic ligaments to the tongue bone (os hyoideum) cranially, and to the trachea caudally.

-- Arytenoid cartilage (cartilago arytaenoidea): hyaline cartilage, changes the position of the vocal folds
+- Arytenoid cartilage is hyaline cartilage that changes the vocal fold position.

-- Corniculate cartilage (cartilago corniculata): elastic cartilage (this one really sits on the apex of the respective arytenoid cartilage)
+- Corniculate cartilage is elastic cartilage situated at the apex of the respective arytenoid cartilage.

 Muscles of the Larynx

 The classification of the laryngeal muscles is hard to understand at first glance.
-It is worthwhile to look it up in the anatomical atlas or to watch instructional videos on the internet in order to get a better understanding of its structure.
-Once understood, a lot of functions and questions concerning the larynx can be deduced logically, which saves a lot of learning effort.
+It is worthwhile to refer to the anatomical atlas or to watch instructional videos on the internet in order to obtain a better understanding of its structure.

-During swallowing, the larynx is moved as a complete structure by the infrahyoid and suprahyoid muscles and the inferior pharyngeal constrictor muscle.
+The infrahyoid and suprahyoid muscles and the inferior pharyngeal constrictor muscle facilitate the swallowing of food.
 The small laryngeal muscles are responsible for the fine movements of the vocal folds.
-Their individual tasks and innervations are popular subjects for exams.

-The inner muscles of the larynx originate from the arytenoid cartilage and change the position of the vocal cords by contracting.
+The inner muscles of the larynx originate in the arytenoid cartilage and change the position of the vocal cords via contraction.